federicotdn/verb/README.md

 Accept: application/json
 ```

 After the "Create a user" request has been sent at least once, the result will be stored internally under "new-user".
 It can then be used later at any time.
-Sending the request again will overwrite the previous value.
-Killing the response buffer will not erase the stored response.
-The `Verb-Store` mechanism is a bit more robust than using just `verb-last`, as sending any (unrelated) request will always set `verb-last` globally.
+Sending the request again will overwrite the previous value, and killing the response buffer will not erase the stored response.
+The `Verb-Store` mechanism is a bit more robust than using just `verb-last`, as sending any (unrelated) request will always re-set `verb-last` globally.

 **Note**: When reading heading properties, Verb ignores parent headings, so no properties are inherited.